strmlineapp-ux/agileflow/docs/user-manual.md

 ### 1.1 Requesting Access
 To begin using AgileFlow, you must first be invited or request access to your company's specific workspace from an administrator.
 1. Navigate to your company's unique AgileFlow URL (e.g., `your-company.agileflow.app`).
-2. Click the "Sign up" link.
+2. Click the "Sign up with Google" button.
-3. Enter your email address to request access to the workspace.
+3. If you have not been pre-approved by an administrator, your account will be created in a "pending" state.
 4. An administrator for your company will review your request and grant you access.
+You will receive an email notification when this happens.

 ### 1.2 Signing In
 Once your access has been approved, you can sign in:
 1. Navigate to your company's login page.
-2. Enter your email and password.
+2. Click "Sign in with Google".
 3. You will be taken to your default calendar view.

 ## 2. Navigating the App